ElDiabloBlanco/DemonicCoin/README.md

-DarkCoin development tree
+DARK development tree

-DarkCoin is a PoS cryptocurrency.
+DARK is a PoS cryptocurrency.

 Development process
 ===========================